 A stress test for supply chains

 Major geopolitical disruptions have demonstrated to business leaders how fragile complex supply chains can be.
-The biggest impact came from the COVID-19 pandemic and its associated regulatory and health- related aftermath.
-In the past two years, we have seen the full collapse of supply chains in certain goods, an up to 8-fold increase in shipping times, and increased transit times still 25% slower than their pre-COVID levels.
-Thus, business leaders today face the challenge of designing economically competitive supply chains that are resilient enough to withstand disruptions through times of upheaval.
+The biggest impact came from the COVID-19 pandemic and its associated regulatory and health-related aftermath.
+In the past two years, we have seen the full collapse of supply chains in certain goods, an 8-fold increase in some shipping times, and increased transit times still 25% slower than their pre-COVID levels.
+Thus, business leaders today face the challenge of designing economically competitive supply chains resilient enough to withstand disruptions through times of upheaval.

 Traditional vs AM supply chains

-When designing resilient supply chains, additive manufacturing provides several major benefits compared to classical subtractive manufacturing.
+When designing resilient supply chains, additive manufacturing provides several significant benefits compared to classical subtractive manufacturing.

 1. Supplier network complexity

-Additive manufacturing is particularly helpful because it reduces the depth of the manufacturing supply chain.
+Additive manufacturing is beneficial because it reduces the depth of the manufacturing supply chain.
 AM allows for complex geometries that often replace several classically machined or casted elements within an assembly.
-In this way, the number of required suppliers can be reduced.
-At the same time, a large number supplier and procurement-related processes can be eliminated.
+This reduces the number of required suppliers.
+At the same time, many supplier and procurement-related processes can be eliminated.

 Even in countries with high labor costs, AM services can be sourced at competitive prices, allowing for local sourcing.
-This is due to the fact that the primary cost driver of AM services is the asset and not the human responsible for the setup and operation.
+This is because the primary cost driver of AM services is the asset and not the human responsible for the setup and operation.
 Today, a wide range of AM service providers have been established across Europe and North America, allowing companies to source AM services locally at cost-competitive prices compared to suppliers in Asia.

 Additive manufacturing easily allows for on-demand manufacturing.
 Machine setup times are significantly lower than classical subtractive methods or casting.
-This advantage of AM compared to classical machining is critical, as on-demand manufacturing is key to the design of resilient supply chains that must also operate under short lead times and limited on stock availability.
+This advantage of AM compared to classical machining is critical, as on-demand manufacturing is key to designing resilient supply chains that must operate under short lead times and limited stock availability.

 AM supply chains vs MakerVerse

-MakerVerse, Europe’s leading one-stop-shop platform for advanced manufacturing demands, can help businesses to overcome the challenges associated with building resilient and efficient supply chains.
+MakerVerse, the additive manufacturing platform for sourcing industrial grade parts on demand, can help businesses to overcome the challenges associated with building resilient and efficient supply chains.

 MakerVerse leverages overcapacity from a supplier network with more than 700 printers across Europe.
-This assures fulfilment security irrespective of individual demand cycles.
+This assures fulfillment security irrespective of individual demand cycles.

-MakerVerse allows for on-demand production of spare parts for end-of-life machinery without the need for tooling.
-These parts can be printed anywhere at any time, guaranteeing a reliable delivery with short lead times.
+MakerVerse allows for the on-demand production of spare parts for end-of-life machinery without tooling.
+These parts can be printed anywhere, guaranteeing a reliable delivery with short lead times.

 Low exposure to external shocks through a local supply chain concentrated only in Europe.